-The oil leak is usually easy to spot.
-Just look for oil.
 Check the burner itself, the oil tank, filter and oil line.
 Sometimes it is just a matter of tightening a fitting.
 If there are no signs of an oil leak then it is most likely a burner problem.

 One other common problem today is that new houses are insulated so well and are built so tight that they run out of combustion air, causing odor problems.
 In this case it is just a matter of bringing in a fresh air for the burner.
-Call your local Heating Company to assist in a proper diagnosis.
+Call Hannabery HVAC or your local Heating Company to assist in a proper diagnosis.

-This is more common in the air conditioning mode during the summer months, but this odor problem is almost never due to a problem with your equipment.
 It's usually related to water getting into the house from another source.
 Sometimes attic units or very damp basements have this problem.
 Check for air leaks in the return ducts.
 Check for water damage to the ducts or air handler itself.
 Possibly consider having your ducts cleaned.
 Run a dehumidifier and see if the odor goes away.